microsoft/Tools-for-Health-Data-Anonymization/README.md

 - [optional] **rangeType** Define whether the *span* value is *fixed* or *proportional*.
 The default value is *fixed*.
 - [optional] **roundTo** A value from 0 to 28 that specifies the number of decimal places to round to.
 The default value is *0* for integer types and *2* for decimal types.

-Note that the target field should be of either a numeric type (integer, decimal, unsignedInt, positiveInt) or a quantity type (Quantity, SimpleQuantity, Money, etc.).
+Note that the target field should be of either a numeric type (integer, decimal, unsignedInt, positiveInt) or a quantity type (Quantity).

 ## Generalize method
 As one of the anonymization methods, generalization means mapping values to the higher level of generalization.
 It is the process of abstracting distinguishing value into a more general, less distinguishing value.
 Generalization attempts to preserve data utility while also reducing the identifiability of the data.